distortedfusion/blade-components/docs/10-components/card.md

 ## Card Title

-For consistency the `x-card.title` component can be used within the `x-card.header` component.
-The `x-card.title` [extends the `x-heading` component](/docs/components/typography#heading) and sets the `heading-level` to `3` by default.
-Alternatively it's also possible to simply provide the native HTML headings directly.
+For consistency, the `x-card.title` component can be used within `x-card.header`.
+It [extends the `x-heading` component](/docs/components/typography#heading) and sets the `heading-level` to `3` by default.
+Alternatively, native HTML headings can be used directly.

 ```html
 <x-card.title>Title</x-card.title>